hoyhannah/sam-the-driver/README.md

         `GET/ carts#summary`

 * Usage

+  1. Run rake task to initialize the products `rake products:initialize`
-  1. Register using `POST/ users`
+  2. Register using `POST/ users`
-  2. Login using `POST/ login`.
+  3. Login using `POST/ login`.
 Take note of the generated jwt token.
-  3. Run `GET/ carts#current` with authorization using the token generated from previous item.
+  4. Run `GET/ carts#current` with authorization using the token generated from previous item.
 This endpoint will retrieve your active cart details.
 If it does not exist, it will create a new one.
-  4. To load the product list, run `GET/ products`.
+  5. To load the product list, run `GET/ products`.
-  5. To add items to the cart, run `POST/ cart_items` with parameters for the item_id (can be found on item 4) and the quantity you want.
+  6. To add items to the cart, run `POST/ cart_items` with parameters for the item_id (can be found on item 4) and the quantity you want.
-  6. To see the summary and total of your cart, run `POST/ carts#summary`.
+  7. To see the summary and total of your cart, run `POST/ carts#summary`.
 It will display all the items in your cart including its name, price and quantity.
     It will also display the total amount to pay.
 If you were eligible for a discount, an additional attribute will be displayed containing the discount rate that has been applied and the total amount before the discount.

    Note: Recommend to use postman for ready to use samples.
 Please see Postman Instruction